vishvAsa/devaH/AryaH/hindukaH/classes/marutaH/meta/articles/KK/dantAnji-skanda-evolutes.md

 "deva-senAnAm abhibhanjatInAM".. mantra to maruts reinforces the sena/army connection.
 Skanda literally is devasenApati.

-The vaishNava ectype of the "lord of troops who's obstacle remover" is vishvaksena
+The vaiShNava ectype of the "lord of troops who's obstacle remover" is vishvaksena
 and accompanied by jayatsena (imo skanda equivalent).
 His retinue include horse-headed and elephant-headed deities.